 As important as the quadcopter itself are the batteries and charger.
 In my opinion the best batteries you can get for brushless whoops are GNB’s, those are my recommendations:

-- 1S 450mAh: perfect pic for the Tinyhawk
+- 1S 450mAh: the perfect pack for the Tinyhawk

 - 2S 300mAh

 - 2s 450mAh: more flight time than the 300mAh, but also slightly heavier - I like those on my 85mm whoops and 2.5” toothpicks.
 I like to get batteries that I can use on multiple of my models.

 - 3S 450mAh: Those are my favorite ones for 85mm cinewhoops

 - 4S 450mAh: For a bit more punch and longer flight times

 With batteries I always like to get a couple of different ones (capacity wise), see which one I like the best, and then get plenty of those.

 When it comes to battery chargers, I cannot highly enough recommend the ISDT Q6 Pro with a XT30 parallel charging board for 2S batteries and up.
 But you can also use it for 1S batteries with a serial charging solution.